sasiegel/simple-wow/README.md

 # Simple WoW
-> A simple dueling environment resembling World of Warcraft for testing RL algorithms.
+> A simple dueling environment for testing RL algorithms that resembles World of Warcraft.

 There are a number of environments ready for testing RL algorithms (OpenAI Gym) that already exist.
 I thought it might be fun to create an environment that